github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/troubleshooting-jekyll-build-errors-for-github-pages-sites.md

 To troubleshoot, make sure all Liquid tags in the file in the error message match Jekyll's default variables and there are no typos in the tag names.
 For a list of default variables, see "[Variables](https://jekyllrb.com/docs/variables/)" in the Jekyll documentation.

 Unsupported plugins are a common source of unrecognized tags.
 If you use an unsupported plugin in your site by generating your site locally and pushing your static files to {% data variables.product.product_name %}, make sure the plugin is not introducing tags that are not in Jekyll's default variables.
 For a list of supported plugins, see "[About {% data variables.product.prodname_pages %} and Jekyll](/articles/about-github-pages-and-jekyll#plugins)."

+## No `index` file or `README.md`

+This error means Pages has not found an `index` or `README.md` in the branch you are using.

+If you have an `index` file or `README.md` file, make sure it is in the branch you are using to set up your GitHub Pages site.